-&lt;sup>57 Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.
+56 Directive 92/43/EEC of 21 May 1992 on the conservation of natural habitats and of wild fauna and flora.

-&lt;sup>58 Directive 2009/147/EC of 30 November 2009 on the conservation of wild birds.
+57 Directive 2009/147/EC of 30 November 2009 on the conservation of wild birds.

-&lt;sup>59 The Convention on Wetlands of International Importance especially as Waterfowl Habitat 1971 (known as The Ramsar Convention).

-cumulative effect of multiple projects.
-The presumption in favour of sustainable development does not apply where an appropriate assessment is required.

-4.71 It is essential that development that takes place within the North Dorset area does not result in a significant impact on internationally designated sites unless there are imperative reasons of overriding public interest, having considered alternatives.
-Where a residual impact, including cumulative impact, is expected as a result of development taking place, it is important that that impact is minimised and appropriate mitigation measures put in place to reduce the impact further.
-Development within the District will be required to demonstrate how it avoids impact on the internationally designated sites and where any residual impact exists, the measures that have been put in place to mitigate this impact.
+- Ramsar Sites are wetlands of international importance providing habitats for waterbirds.
+They are designated under The Ramsar Convention58 which aims to stop the loss of wetlands. - 4.67 The European Habitats Directive and the European Wild Birds Directive, along with the SACs and SPAs designated under them, provide for the protection of species of European importance and the habitats which support them through the establishment of a network of protected sites called Natura 2000.
+The aim of this network is to assure the long-term survival of the most valuable and threatened species and habitats with the emphasis being on sustainable management both economically and ecologically. - 4.68 The provisions of the Habitats Directive and the Wild Birds Directive have been transposed into UK legislation through a range of acts and regulations with the Conservation of Habitats and Species Regulations (2010) being the most recent. - 4.69 National policy gives equal protection to SAC, SPA and Ramsar sites.
+This protection prevents development which is likely to have a significant effect on a site by requiring an appropriate assessment of the implications of the proposal for the site.
+This effect can be either related to a stand-alone project or the cumulative effect of multiple projects.
+The presumption in favour of sustainable development does not apply where an appropriate assessment is required 59. - 4.70 It is essential that development that takes place within the North Dorset area does not result in a significant impact on internationally designated sites unless there are imperative reasons of overriding public interest, having considered alternatives.
+Where a residual impact including cumulative impact, is expected as a result of development taking place, it is important that that impact is minimised and appropriate mitigation measures put in place to reduce the impact further.
+Development within the district will be required to demonstrate how it avoids impact on the internationally designated sites and where any residual impact exists, the measures that have been put in place to mitigate this impact.